Amidst heat wave, officials ensure health of Davraa participants | Davao Today

 The collaborative efforts of the CSWDO, the City Sports Development Division, and all supporting staff have been pivotal in navigating the obstacles presented by the current health and weather-related concerns.
 Their proactive and comprehensive approach to athlete health and safety exemplifies their commitment to fostering a nurturing and secure environment for all participants, ensuring that the DAVRAA 2024 remains a memorable and positive experience for every young athlete involved.

 Adriel Royce Cuadrillero and Marvie Patrombon are Senior High School students from the Colegio de San Ignacio.
-This story is part of their work immersion program.
+This story is part of their work immersion program.davao region, davraa